pruthu24/airocity-ambee/README.md

 ## Getting started:-

-* Install the Node.js dependencies via npm: 'npm install'
+* Install the Node.js dependencies via npm: `npm install`

 * Start MySql server locally and create a database,with **Database Name**:- user-login and **Table Name**:- user As shown in figure below.